IntersectMBO/cardano-db-sync/doc/schema.md

-Resolving dependencies...
-Up to date
+In order, the following will be built (use -v for more details):
+ - cardano-db-13.1.1.3 (exe:gen-schema-docs) (file /home/kostas/programming/cardano-db-sync/dist-newstyle/build/x86_64-linux/ghc-8.10.7/cardano-db-13.1.1.3/cache/build changed)
+Preprocessing executable 'gen-schema-docs' for cardano-db-13.1.1.3..
+Building executable 'gen-schema-docs' for cardano-db-13.1.1.3..
+[2 of 2] Compiling Main             ( app/gen-schema-docs.hs, /home/kostas/programming/cardano-db-sync/dist-newstyle/build/x86_64-linux/ghc-8.10.7/cardano-db-13.1.1.3/x/gen-schema-docs/build/gen-schema-docs/gen-schema-docs-tmp/Main.o ) [Cardano.Db.Schema changed]
+Linking /home/kostas/programming/cardano-db-sync/dist-newstyle/build/x86_64-linux/ghc-8.10.7/cardano-db-13.1.1.3/x/gen-schema-docs/build/gen-schema-docs/gen-schema-docs ...
 # Schema Documentation for cardano-db-sync

-Schema version: 13.1.1.3 (from branch **kderme/stake-dist-master** which may not accurately reflect the version number) **Note:** This file is auto-generated from the documentation in cardano-db/src/Cardano/Db/Schema.hs by the command `cabal run -- gen-schema-docs doc/schema.md`.
+Schema version: 13.1.1.3 (from branch **kderme/update-deps-8.4-pre** which may not accurately reflect the version number) **Note:** This file is auto-generated from the documentation in cardano-db/src/Cardano/Db/Schema.hs by the command `cabal run -- gen-schema-docs doc/schema.md`.
 This document should only be updated during the release process and updated on the release branch.

 ### `schema_version`